 - formulate a logical treatment strategy,

 - effectively communicate this to the patient and their family as well as work effectively with multidisciplinary teams.

 Preoperative planning and surgical proficiency are emphasized.

-One of the most desirable aspects of our fellowship is the flexibility it offers; fellows create a weekly schedule focusing on their areas of interest within the realm of pediatric orthopaedics.
+One of the most desirable aspects of our fellowship is the flexibility it offers.
+Each week we create a schedule focusing on the fellows’ areas of interest within the realm of pediatric orthopaedics.
 Specifically, fellows are not formally assigned to an attending or a service during their training year.

 Fellows also have the opportunity to participate in multi-disciplinary clinics in neuromuscular disorders, osteogenesis imperfecta, skeletal dysplasias, and spina bifida.

 In addition to participating in the clinic and OR settings, fellows are actively involved in didactic conferences: